Dynamic flux surrogate-based partitioned methods for interface problems

-In this paper we introduced the notion of a dynamic flux surrogate-based partitioned scheme as a way to bridge the accuracy and performance gaps between reconstruction-based and remap-based schemes.
-To demonstrate the potential of this approach, we formulated an instance of such a partitioned scheme by adapting the Dynamic Mode Decomposition system identification technique to obtain accurate and efficient surrogates for the dynamics of the interface flux.
+In this paper we formulated and demonstrated a new class of partitioned schemes for parameterized interface problems that employ dynamic data-driven surrogates to perform the synchronization between the subdomain problems.
+Our approach uses a non-standard dynamic mode decomposition operator acting on a hybrid state comprising the interface flux and small patches of subdomain states near the interface.
+We provided analysis establishing the stability of the hybrid monolithic formulation of the coupled model problem and then related the stability of the data-driven surrogate-based scheme to that of the hybrid monolithic formulation.
+In particular, we showed that if the flux surrogate operator is sufficiently accurate it does not introduce additional stability restrictions on the time step.

+To train this operator we invoke parallels with the identification of linear time-invariant systems through their impulse response and consider a family of Gaussian initial conditions that provide information about the dynamic response of the interface to generic stimuli.
+In so doing we obtain accurate, efficient and predictive surrogates for the dynamics of the interface flux that can predict the latter for initial conditions not seen during the training process.

-We tested parametric and non-parametric versions of the resulting DMD-FS scheme using a multi-material and a single material configuration of a model transmission problem.
-The tests were carried out using a manufactured solution and a ``combination'' solution commonly used in the literature.
-In all cases we observed double digit speedups by the DMD-FS scheme relative to the IVR(C) scheme.
-Moreover, in terms of computation efficiency, DMD-FS also outperformed IVR(L) which was our efficiency target.
+We tested parametric ($\mu$DMD-FS) and non-parametric (DMD-FS) versions of the new partitioned scheme using a multi-material and a single material configuration of a transmission problem modeling the diffusive transport of a scalar quantity across an interface.
+The tests were carried out for a manufactured solution and a ``combination'' solution commonly used in the literature.
+These tests revealed that, compared to a hybridized monolithic scheme, the new data-driven partitioned methods realize significant double-digit speedups.
+Notably, $\mu$DMD-FS and DMD-FS also outperformed a proxy for a traditional loosely-coupled scheme, while exceeding its accuracy by at least an order of magnitude.

-In terms of accuracy, DMD-FS exceeded the accuracy of IVR(L) in all but one case, where the relative $H^1$ error of IVR(L) was slightly better than that of the DMD-FS.
-These results confirm the potential of DMD-FS but also underscore the need for further investigation of its accuracy and in particular - the development of effective training strategies.
-These include both the generation of training data by proper sampling of the parameter space and exploration of the DMD performance as a function of the interface patch size and the number of modes retained.

-Future work will focus on these and other developmental questions as well as on the extension of the surrogate-based approach to more complex partitioned settings such as multirate partitioned schemes.
-Such schemes exchange information over coupling windows and typically require multiple data transfers within each one of these window.
-As a result, multirate schemes stand to gain significantly from the availability of data-driven surrogates that can perform accurate and efficient data transfers between the subdomains.